Our team of skilled child therapists and mental health experts is committed to helping children and their families through various challenges.

 This can be a difficult question to answer.

-The emotions we feel as parents just considering this question can often leave us wondering where we went wrong.
+The emotions we feel as parents wondering if we did something wrong.

-Sometimes, we might not catch or hear about what our kids go through in their daily lives, be it at school, church, or on the playground.
+We might not know what our kids go through daily at school or elsewhere.

-When we make an effort to remember that the issues that children face are more real than we often give credence, we validate their feelings.
+When we remember kids’ issues are real, we validate their feelings.

-It’s nearly impossible to learn to cope with a trigger if you don’t know what the trigger is, or which coping mechanism is a healthy way to deal with it.
+It’s hard to cope with a trigger if you don’t know the trigger or healthy coping.

 The Tiniest of Pebbles Can Cause an Enormous Ripple Effect